Accident Guide in West Virginia

 Automobile accidents are serious, with both legal and ethical responsibilities all involved parties must acknowledge.

-If you're involved in a motor vehicle accident in which anyone is injured or killed, or there is at least $500 worth of property damage, you must report the accident to the proper legal authorities within five days.
+If you're involved in a motor vehicle accident in which anyone is injured or killed, or there is at least $500 worth of property damage.

 If the accident happens within a municipality, report it to the local police.